reginaldo-teixeira-ou-regis/chatbot-lexart-labs/README.md

-# Chatbot - Loan Information
+# Full Stack ChatBot Project

 The chatbot is a computer program designed to interact with humans through a chat interface.
 It utilizes artificial intelligence to understand and respond to user messages in an automated manner.